 Walsenburg Mining Museum

-Walsenburg was called the “City Built on Coal” during the late 19th and early 20th centuries, and nowhere else in Spanish Peaks County will give you as much opportunity to learn why than the Walsenburg Mining Museum.
+Walsenburg was called the “City Built on Coal” during the late 19th and early 20th centuries, and nowhere else in Spanish Peaks Country will give you as much opportunity to learn why than the Walsenburg Mining Museum.

 Follow the battles between the coal miners and mine operators, examine artifacts associated with the mining industry, and walk among dioramas depicting mining life.
 At this museum, exhibits highlight memories from more than 100 mining camps in Huerfano County home to thousands of miners and their families.